hak8or/Vagrant_Baboon/README.md

 vagrant ssh
 ```

-Feel free to give the Vagrant_Nginx_Rails_Postgres_box folder a much more resonable name and move it where you wish.
+Feel free to rename the Vagrant_Baboon folder and move it where you wish.
 Your information will be shown in the terminal once your box has been set up.

 Troubleshooting
 ---------------